 Hi Max, thanks for this forum🤗

-I’m currently building a tiny home @400sgft plus a loft here in Ont :canada: I have been told that the space is just too small for a heater with a bake oven.
+I’m currently building a tiny home @400sgft plus a loft here in Ont I have been told that the space is just too small for a heater with a bake oven.
 I’m wondering if it was on an outside wall with a south facing greenhouse attached to absorb some of the heat?
 My design is for it to be incorporated into the staircase and potentially include a cooktop and domestic water loop.

 Does this idea have the potential to work effectively?